ourfriendselectric/golden-robot-records/_social-family-records/glenn-shorrock.md

 [http://smarturl.it/Get-ShorrockSingsLRB](http://smarturl.it/Get-ShorrockSingsLRB){: target="_blank"}

-***\*\*\* Pre-orders through iTunes (MP3) or the Social Family Records merch store (CD)&nbsp;******receive The Night Owls instantly \*\*\****
+***\*\*\* Pre-orders through iTunes (MP3) or the Social Family Records merch store (CD) ******receive The Night Owls instantly \*\*\****

 ## **ABOUT**

 Born in Kent, England, Glenn migrated with his family at the age of 10 to Adelaide in the mid-1950s.
-A self-confessed child of rock ‘n’ roll, he began singing in 1962.&nbsp;
+A self-confessed child of rock ‘n’ roll, he began singing in 1962.

 At the end of 1974, Glenn helped form Little River Band as lead singer.
 Managed by long-time friend, Glenn Wheatley, Little River Band cracked the lucrative United States market in 1976 and began a string of eight Top Ten hits there and around the world, and often been credited for opening the door for many Australian acts on the international circuit.
-In 1995, Glenn fronted Little River Band during their 20th year anniversary, three and a half-month tour of the United States.&nbsp;
+In 1995, Glenn fronted Little River Band during their 20th year anniversary, three and a half-month tour of the United States.

 Fast forward to 2016 and the acclaimed singer/songwriter returned with a collection of songs composed by himself and friends, old and new, offering a mix of folk-rock and easy listening tracks with his solo album, Rise Again, also released through Social Family Records and available on CD and digital platforms.

 Although now in his 70s, Glenn continues to tour constantly, with 2018 seeing the June release of his autobiography, “Now, Where Was I?” about his career with the Twilights, Axiom and Little River Band and back again.
-With the new solo album out on March 8, fans can catch Glenn at a run shows later that month and further into 2019.&nbsp; He’s certainly not ready to slow down yet!
+With the new solo album out on March 8, fans can catch Glenn at a run shows later that month and further into 2019.
+He’s certainly not ready to slow down yet!

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_